 In total, it should benefit parishes by more than £15 million a year.
 The guidance on this page offers practical guidance for Church of England parishes – it does not provide complete guidance to the scheme.
-Currently you should only claim on the Community Buildings element of the scheme.
+HMRC now accept that PCCs are not ‘connected charities’ and so there are two different routes:

-This is pretty simple to operate, and we’d encourage parishes to keep it that way.
-Don’t try and do anything different to change how much qualifies – for the vast majority of parishes, loose plate collections and regular giving envelopes on which there is no Gift Aid declaration will take you to the £5,000 limit.
+Whichever guidance you are following the core of the scheme is pretty simple to operate, and we’d encourage parishes to keep it that way.
+Don’t try and do anything different to change how much qualifies – for many parishes, loose plate collections and regular giving envelopes on which there is no Gift Aid declaration will take you to the £5,000 limit.

 GASDS is claimed alongside Gift Aid using the same processes.
-These have changed during 2013, and we have a page of specific guidance on each of the three possible routes to claim here.
+These changed in 2013, and we have a page of specific guidance on each of the three possible routes to claim here.

 The Church in Wales have asked us to include a note for their parishes: “The Church in Wales strongly endorses the current approach of the Church of England with regard to GASDS.
 This relates both to the guidance it has produced and in its ongoing discussions with HMRC about the scheme.
 It encourages it’s members who access this site to read the available guidance.”

 You need to make sure you’re keeping the right records.
 HMRC require you to keep three elements of evidence, all of which you should already have in place: